 LabVIEW has a very powerful search that will find text anywhere in the front panel, block diagram, tip strip, description and history text.
 You may not believe this, but LabVIEW cannot remove the text that it found, much less the surrounding text.
 In the Replace window, you must enter some text, or LabVIEW will not perform the replace or replace all operation.
 When searching the description contains specific text, Property Inspector can (1) replace the text with new text, (2) remove the specific text, (3) prepend new text on the original description, (4) append new text to the original description or (5) replace the entire description with new text, not just the specific text that was found. (i.e. Description excludes written by, append Written by ABCDEF or Description contains Use this template to, remove all)

 LabVIEW can only search for something to find.
-Because Property Inspector can search the entire project by 9 different criteria, it can find all the VIs that exclude specific criteria (i.e. Description excludes written by or Item Path excludes PPL).
+Because Property Inspector can search the entire project by 9 different criteria, it can find all the VIs that exclude specific criteria.
+Global Exclusion™ can quickly exclude multiple categories of similar items with a single search (i.e. Description excludes written by, Item Path excludes PPL or ALL excludes Debug).

 LabVIEW can only search for text in string or numeric values.
 Because Property Inspector can search each VI for a single VI property, it can find all the VIs that have any value or no value (i.e. (Class is not blank or Description is blank).

 LabVIEW can only perform a single search and display results.
-Property Inspector can search within the previous results and unlimited number of times. (i.e. LabVIEW Version < 19 and Execution State equals Bad and Not In Memory is True).
+Property Inspector can search within the previous results and unlimited number of times.
+Each search can be inclusive or exclusive. (i.e. LabVIEW Version < 19 and Execution State equals Bad and Not In Memory is True).

 LabVIEW can only search for text in string or numeric values.
 Because Property Inspector can search each VI for a single VI property, it can find all the VIs that have a value more or less than a specified threshold (i.e. LabVIEW Version < 14, Data Size greater than 100K).